 As a job candidate, it can be very helpful to consider just how employers make hiring decisions as you plan your strategy.
-Employers will draw up a job description early in the process which will incorporate the required and preferred qualifications which they are seeking.
+Early in the hiring process, employers will write a job description that outlines the candidate’s required and preferred qualifications.

 How Does an Employer Decide Which Applicant to Hire?

 How does an employer decide who to hire?
 It starts with determining who would be a good candidate for the job.
 Typically, a prospective supervisor will work with a human resources professional to make sure both departmental and organizational perspectives and requirements are represented in this document.

 At some employers, resumes are screened by an Applicant Tracking System (ATS) prior to being reviewed by a recruiter or a hiring manager.
 At other companies, the resumes or applications will be manually reviewed, and a decision on who to screen further and possibly interview will be made.

 In some cases, the hiring manager will arrange a screening committee to review applications and interview and evaluate candidates.
 The hiring manager will usually hold a meeting to review the ideal candidate profile and to charge the committee.

 Each member of the screening committee will have their preferences for the qualifications and qualities of the candidate, given how they intersect with the position.
 You should find out the composition of the committee, if possible, before your interview and try to anticipate their vested interest in the job.

 Once interviews are completed, most employers will seek input from all parties who have encountered candidates during the interview process.

 Keep in mind that even seemingly lower-level employees like administrative assistants who greeted you and set up your interview day may be asked for their impressions.